juliorodrigues97/student-attendance-risk-dashboard/README.md

 The Power BI dashboard is structured into three complementary pages:

 ### Page 1 — Operations Overview
-•	Target audience: Central Office (analysts, coordinators, general manager)
+- Target audience: Central Office (analysts, coordinators, general manager)
-•	Purpose: Monitor student risk over the last 30 days
+- Purpose: Monitor student risk over the last 30 days
-•	Analysis by branch, level, and shift
+- Analysis by branch, level, and shift
-•	Used weekly for macro-level monitoring and prioritization
+- Used weekly for macro-level monitoring and prioritization

 ### Page 2 — Weekly Operations
-•	Target audience: Branch Managers
+- Target audience: Branch Managers
-•	Purpose: Identify students with critical weekly absenteeism
+- Purpose: Identify students with critical weekly absenteeism
-•	Used every Friday as the main operational trigger
+- Used every Friday as the main operational trigger
-•	Displays only students who missed all classes in the week (2/2)
+- Displays only students who missed all classes in the week (2/2)
-•	Includes an action button to register follow-up via an Excel form
+- Includes an action button to register follow-up via an Excel form

 ### Page 3 — Students at Risk
-•	Target audience: Analysts and Coordination Team
+- Target audience: Analysts and Coordination Team
-•	Purpose: Monitor students classified by 30-day risk level
+- Purpose: Monitor students classified by 30-day risk level
-•	Tracks intervention type, status, and history
+- Tracks intervention type, status, and history
-•	Includes an action button to register interventions via an Excel form
+- Includes an action button to register interventions via an Excel form
-•	Supports prioritization of students with higher risk or no prior intervention
+- Supports prioritization of students with higher risk or no prior intervention

 ## Business Rules
 ### Weekly Attendance Rules
-•	Priority: Student missed 100% of weekly classes (2 out of 2)
+- **Priority**: Student missed 100% of weekly classes (2 out of 2)
-•	Attention: Student missed 1 class in the week
+- **Attention**: Student missed 1 class in the week
-•	Normal: Student had full attendance (0 absences)
+- **Normal**: Student had full attendance (0 absences)
-•	The Weekly Operations page displays only Priority students
+- The Weekly Operations page displays only **Priority** students

 ### 30-Day Risk Classification Rules
-•	High Risk: 5 or more absences in the last 30 days
+- **High Risk**: More than 5 absences in the last 30 days
-•	Medium Risk: 3 or more absences in the last 30 days
+- **Medium Risk**: More than 3 absences in the last 30 days
-•	Normal: less than 3 absences in the last 30 days
+- **Normal**: 3 or fewer absences in the last 30 days

 ## Key Decisions Enabled
-•	Identify students requiring immediate follow-up
+- Identify students requiring immediate follow-up
-•	Prioritize coordination efforts based on risk severity
+- Prioritize coordination efforts based on risk severity
-•	Ensure no at-risk student remains without registered intervention
+- Ensure no at-risk student remains without registered intervention
-•	Standardize follow-up and intervention history across branches
+- Standardize follow-up and intervention history across branches

 ## Data Source & Preparation
-•	Data was simulated using Python, based on a real operational context from a previous internship experience.
+- Data was simulated using Python, based on a real operational context from a previous internship experience
-•	The dataset was designed to reflect realistic attendance patterns, risk distribution, and intervention scenarios.
+- The dataset was designed to reflect realistic attendance patterns, risk distribution, and intervention scenarios
-•	Data cleansing, transformation, and modeling were applied before loading into Power BI.
+- Data cleansing, transformation, and modeling were applied before loading into Power BI

 ## Scope & Limitations
-•	Focused on preventive and prescriptive analytics
+- Focused on preventive and prescriptive analytics
-•	Does not evaluate post-intervention effectiveness
+- Does not evaluate post-intervention effectiveness
-•	Outcome analysis identified as a potential future phase
+- Outcome analysis identified as a potential future phase
 ## Tools & Technologies
-•	Power BI
+- Power BI
-•	DAX
+- DAX
-•	Power Query
+- Power Query
-•	Python (data simulation and preprocessing)
+- Python (data simulation and preprocessing)
-•	Excel Forms (intervention and follow-up records)
+- Excel Forms (intervention and follow-up records)